Pareto Charting in PowerBI

 Add a new Table visual to the report and include the two newly created fields from the Summary table.

-We have a field titled Blend which is our Key for all the summarized groupings.
-Next, we will want to parse out the Segments and Items from this blend column.
-We will want to use Category 1 & 2 in a slicer and the same for Items 1 to 5.
+We need to parse out the Segments and Items from this blend column.
 Highlight the summary table by clicking the grey space next to the word Summary.
 Click the New Column button on the Modeling ribbon and enter the following DAX expression.

 Add another new column with the following DAX expression for the item column.